ZEN10111/GL_DevOps_BaseCamp/Task4. K8S/Task4. K8S.md

 ![зображення](https://user-images.githubusercontent.com/97990456/217721011-040016a3-2e5e-485f-8468-b34aeffbfce4.png)

-Pacman based on  nginx  so  we  need  only update  image and  if  we  want another variables
+Pac-man is based on nginx, so we only need to update images and other variables if we want

-we cat  do  this  in  two   ways:
+**we can do this in two ways: **

-  -  install  priverios chart but set another name and  pacman`s image  ```golucky5/pacman``` and  another dns pac-man.dns.navy
+ -  install  priverios chart, but set another name and  pacman`s image  ```golucky5/pacman``` and  another dns pac-man.dns.navy

   ```
    helm install pac-man  nginx-server/ --set container.image=golucky5/pacman --set dnsName=pac-man.dns.navy